varun-heman/courts-of-india/README.md

 - **index.json**: Contains a catalog of all files in the constitutional_courts and district_courts directories
 - **archive_index.json**: Contains a catalog of all original part files in the archive directory

+## Future Expansion

+This database is part of an ongoing project to document all judicial and quasi-judicial bodies in India.
+See our [ROADMAP.md](ROADMAP.md) for the complete plan, which includes:

+- Special Courts (POCSO, Fast Track, etc.)
+- Regulatory Bodies with quasi-judicial functions
+- Specialized Commissions
+- Military and Security-Related Tribunals
+- Religious and Personal Law Bodies
+- Arbitration & Mediation Centers
+- Online Dispute Resolution Platforms
+- International Bodies with Indian cases

+We welcome contributions to help complete this comprehensive database.

 ## Updating the Database

 When adding new courts or updating existing information: